melmatx/wander.ly/README.md

 - **react-native-blob-jsi-helper:** Aids in handling large binary data. 📊
 - **Zustand:** Manages state in React with simplicity and performance. 📈
 - **Mops:** A package manager for Motoko with fully on-chain package registry. 🎈
-- **motoko-hash-map:** Provides a hash map data structure in Motoko for the Internet Computer. 🔍
+- **motoko-hash-map:** Provides a stable hash map data structure in Motoko for the Internet Computer. 🔍
 - **aviate-labs/uuid:** Generates unique identifiers in Motoko. 🔖
 - **motoko_datetime:** Deals with date and time operations in Motoko. 🕒